Cyber101-MA/SOC-Lab-Intro-Virtual-Machine-Configuration/README.md

 ---

 ##  Network Design
-All VMs are connected through a NAT network.
+All VMs are connected through a Host-only network.
 - **Windows Server 2022** acts as the Domain Controller.
 - **Windows 10 endpoints** are joined to the domain.
 - **Ubuntu** will be configured as a SIEM/log collector.